shmurthy08/RBlockly/design.md

 This block allows users to create a new variable in R. Users can specify the variable name and its initial value.

 ### Semantics
-When this block is executed, it will generate an RBlock that looks like this:
+When this block is executed, it will generate an RBlockly that looks like this:
 ```R
 variable_name <- initial_value
 ```